-CRIM-COMP Senior Comprehensive Exam (cr)
+CRIM-COMP

 Computer Science

 Computer Science Fundamentals (3) (F)

 This course provides an introduction to computer science and programming fundamentals for students who have had no previous programming experience.
 Topics include hardware, networks, databases, artificial intelligence, operating systems, and the Internet.
 The students will use a high-level programming language to learn about variables, conditional execution, user interaction, looping, and functions.
 There is an integral laboratory component.